-The Universal Serial Bus (USB) 3.0 connectors are used for connecting USB-compatible devices, such as a USB mouse, a USB storage device, or a digital camera.
+The Universal Serial Bus (USB) 3.0 connectors are used for connecting USB-compatible devices, such as a USB keyboard, a USB mouse, a USB storage device, or a USB printer.

 Note: When you attach a USB cable to the USB connector, ensure that the USB mark is facing upward.
 Otherwise the connector might get damaged.